 Finally, community members are encouraged to make donations to the organization’s innovative and nationally recognized programs.
 “It’s a great opportunity to make sure we have all the supplies to provide the enriched level of services children and their families need while at KidsTLC,” says Hall.

 Local Companies Are Stepping Up

 With more kids than ever on campus this December, several local businesses are stepping up to help with the expanded need for gifts and donations.
-Town Center Plaza and Town Center Crossing will have a storefront location for KidsTLC through December.
+Town Center Plaza and Town Center Crossing are providing a storefront in the former Coldwater Creek location for KidsTLC through December.
 “We’re going to decorate the windows with some handcrafted whimsy,”says Hall.
 “In addition to our website, it will be a place where folks can gather details about the giving program and find various merchants who will have collection boxes in their stores.
 It will also be a holiday workshop on select days where gifts will be wrapped and sorted.”
 Macy’s and Matthew Made Art are also collaborating with the organization to guarantee a brighter holiday for all.
 “These partnerships are all new and exciting for us and will certainly help us while our campus is growing during a pandemic,” she says.

 Tremendous Response, Tremendous Generosity

 KidsTLC’s Holiday Giving Program has had quite an impact, becoming one of the organization’s largest gift-in-kind efforts.
 “The number of gifts that come in, along with the support, the community volunteerism, the wrapping, the parties, the celebrations—It’s all very transformative for our agency and our kids,” Hall says.